 Names: The genus, Cicuta, is an old Latin name for the poison hemlock.
 The species, bulbifera, is used to refer to bulbil forming plants.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: C. bulbifera is unique in having the bulbils growing in the upper leaf axils.
-The flower structure is similar to other members of the Cicuta genus such as the other Cicuta species found in Minnesota, Water Hemlock, C. maculata, but that plant is taller and the leaflets are much broader and it lacks the bulbils.
+Comparisons: C. bulbifera is unique in the genus in having the bulbils growing in the upper leaf axils.
+The flower structure is similar to the other member of the Cicuta genus found in Minnesota - Water Hemlock, C. maculata, but that plant is taller and the leaflets are much broader and it lacks the bulbils.
 Two non-native plants that have similar flower umbels that can be compared are Fool's Parsley, Aethusa cynapium and Japanese Hedge Parsley, Torilis japonica.

 Above: The inflorescence is a compound umbel with many clusters on long stalks from the leaf axils.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: 1st photo - Each flower is only 1/8" wide with 5 white petals that are notched at the rounded tip and very narrowed at the base.
+Below: 1st photo - Each flower is only 1/8 inch wide with 5 white petals that are notched at the rounded tip and very narrowed at the base.
 2nd photo - An upper simple pinnate leaf showing the widely spaced coarse teeth.

 Below: 1st photo - before the flowers open.
-The compound umbel can have up to 8 to 10+ umbellets with up to 15 flowers each, with the whole compound umbel spanning about 2 to 4" across.
-2nd photo - view of underside.
+The compound umbel can have up to 8 to 10+ umbellets with up to 15 flowers each, with the whole compound umbel spanning about 2 to 4 inches across.
+2nd photo - view of underside of the attachment point of the umbel where there are several thin pointed bracts, which drop away before seed formation.

 Below: 1st photo - The white petals have notched tips.
 Between them are the five stamens which rise from a yellow-green disc.
 There are two styles.
-2nd and 3rd photos - Bulblet Water-hemlock has slender hollow stems with limited widely spaced branching.
+2nd and 3rd photos - Bulblet Water-hemlock has slender stems with limited widely spaced branching.
 Stems are smooth and light green to slightly reddish.
-The lower section of the stem is smooth and hollow.
-Leaves form a sheath at the stem.
+The lower section of the stem is hollow.
+3rd and 4th photos - the leaf sheath at the stem.

 Below: Bulblet Water Hemlock produces small bulbils in the leaf joints of the upper part of the plant, which is a unique identifying feature.
 Many upper joints will have these.